A one day, hands on, information packed paper clay workshop**.

 - Insight into the artist's thinking, processes and studio practice.

-- A fun, hands on, day of making, experimenting, with like-minded people.
+- An information packed, hands on, day of making, experimenting, with like-minded people.

 - New knowledge, skill, and confidence.